mlubinsky-arm/mbed-os-example-tls/tls-client/README.md

     mbedtls_ssl_write() failed: -0x2700 (-9984): X509 - Certificate verification failed, e.g. CRL, CA or signature check failed
     Failed to fetch /media/uploads/mbed_official/hello.txt from os.mbed.com:443

-This probably means you need to update the contents of the `SSL_CA_PEM` constant (this can happen if you modify `HTTPS_SERVER_NAME`, or when `os.mbed.com` switches to a new CA when updating its certificate).
+This probably means you need to update the contents of the `SSL_CA_PEM` constant (this can happen if you modify `SERVER_NAME`, or when MQTT broker switches to a new CA when updating its certificate).

 Another possible reason for this error is a proxy providing a different certificate.
 Proxies can be used in some network configurations or for performing man-in-the-middle attacks.
 If you choose to ignore this error and proceed with the connection anyway, you can change the definition of `UNSAFE` near the top of the file from 0 to 1.